 Sports Medicine Australia Conference 2016: A Summary Of The Best Bits.

-As many of you may know 2 weeks ago Bobbie-Jo attended the SMA Conference down in Melbourne.
-Here on of her colleagues, Mick Hughes a sport physiotherapist from Melbourne, has written a nice blog summing up what he thought were the most interesting points from the conference.
+The Sports Medicine Australia Conference 2016 was held down in Melbourne and as many of you may know Bobbie-Jo attended it.
+Here one of her colleagues, Mick Hughes a sport physiotherapist from Melbourne, has written a nice blog summing up what he thought were the most interesting points from the conference.
 It is a little science heavy but is easy reading; he does a good job of making the content really relatable.
 If you’ve ever had any of the following then it is worth a read.

 For the last 4 days I have been at the Sports Medicine Australia Conference here in Melbourne.
 I thoroughly enjoy the SMA Conference.
 It is a truly multi-disciplinary event whereby you can learn from, and network with, the whole gamut of health professionals including orthopedic surgeons, sports physicians, researchers, podiatrists, exercise physiologists, chiropractors, massage therapists, sports trainers, and of course, physiotherapists.